-- All fields are separated by a tab - You can specify limit= and offset= to list smoothly records in very big directories - All operations (except cache creation) are designed to run instantly - At this time, Bvfs works faster on PostgreSQL than MySQL catalog.
+- All operations (except cache creation) are designed to run instantly - At this time, Bvfs works faster on PostgreSQL than MySQL catalog.
 If you can contribute new faster SQL queries we will be happy, else don't complain about speed. - The cache creation is dependent of the number of directories.
 As Bvfs shares information across jobs, the first creation can be slow - All fields are separated by a tab - Due to potential encoding problem, it's advised to always use pathid in queries.